JMPerez/jmperez.github.com/_posts/2014-08-09-bpm-detection-javascript.md

 Since I'm more than familiar with the [Spotify Web API](https://developer.spotify.com/web-api/), I have chosen it for [searching tracks](https://developer.spotify.com/web-api/search-item/).
 The search is also quite flexible and normally is enough with the track name (without artist name) to find the song we want.

-The Search endpoint returns a list of tracks, and their preview_url property points to an MP3 file that we can plug in straight to an AudioContext to process it.
+The Search endpoint returns a list of tracks, and their `preview_url` property points to an MP3 file that we can plug in straight to an `AudioContext` to process it.

 ## Calculating the tempo
 I am following the algorithm described (in great detail) by Joe Sullivan.
 I have tweaked it a bit to:

 1. **Dynamically adjust the threshold to identify peaks**: In some cases a threshold of 0.8 was simply too much and the amount of representative peaks returned too low for doing a proper guess.
 Thus, I lower the threshold until I have a few more peaks for the given sample.

 2. **Round the theoretical tempo to the closest integer**.
 Otherwise it is rather impossible to get multiple intervals with the same value.
-At first sight we lose precision, but tempos are usually integers anyway,
+At first sight we lose precision, but tempos are usually integers anyway.

 To check how well the algorithm works I wanted to know the BPM of the song, calculated by some trustable source.
-Luckily enough, the [Echo Nest API](http://developer.echonest.com/docs/v4/track.html) provides the BPM value for a song.

-### Matching Spotify tracks with Echo Nest songs

-The process of matching is simple.
-Given a track in Spotify, find the same one in Echo Nest.

-However, note that any of these music APIs returned multiple results for what we would think is the same track.
-And they can have different BPM themselves.
-So you may obtain a BPM calculated using this algorithm that doesn't match the first result from a track searched on the Echo Nest, using the track name and artist name.
-But it may match the second or third result.

-The Echo Nest API works with identifiers from a wide variety of music APIs.
-This is called the **Rosetta Stone** project.
-This makes it easier to return the data for THE specific track we are interested in.
-One of those IDs is the Spotify URI of a track.

-Firstly, we try to obtain the `audio_summary` bucket for the song's profile using the Spotify URI.
-If this fails because there is no match in Echo Nest's API, we perform a search in EN, and obtain the song's profile for the first of the results.
+Luckily enough, the same Spotify API provides an endpoint to [get Audio Features for a Track](https://developer.spotify.com/web-api/get-audio-features/).
+The first version of this project used The Echo Nest API to obtain the tempo of a song.
+Some time ago this API was discontinued, and this and other endpoints were merged into Spotify's Web API.
+That means we don't need to match track identifiers from different music services, making everything easier.

+The endpoint returns a JSON object with several features of the track, including its `tempo`.

 ## Rendering the peaks and playing the track